sorenmacbeth/flambo/Tutorial.md

 num-docs (f/count doc-data)
 ```

-Flambo's `count` function above maps to the Spark action _count_ which gives us the number of elements in our original parallelized collection, `doc-data`.
-We use it together with the following step to get an RDD of [term idf] tuples:
+We use the count of the number of documents together with the following step to get an RDD of [term idf] tuples:

 ```clojure
 idf-by-term (-> doc-term-seq